captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 template: overlap
 ## DEV:
 No, it’s not a...
-I’m not even going to get in so this is
+I’m not even going to get in, so this is—

 ## VALERIA:
 Dev’s going to China this summer.
 ---
 template: overlap
 ## YAEL:
-Ooh can I come?
+Ooh, can I come?

 ## DEV:
-I thought you were working in that lab
+I thought you were working in that lab?
 ---
 template: overlap
 ## YAEL: